 Even more than the aurally painful The Stendhal Syndrome, Sleepless (Nonhosonno) is a film that suffers significantly in its English language version.
 While all of the cast spoke their lines in English, only Von Sydow’s voice remains on the soundtrack; however, the dubbing and line delivery are so awkward that any Argento fans, even those who didn’t warm up to this film in English, should feel obligated to seek out the Italian version, which truly plays like an entirely different film.
 Audio-wise the best option is still the Italian DVD from Medusa, which sports magnificent 5.1 and DTS mixes of the Italian soundtrack with optional English subtitles, or the English version in 5.1.
 The disc also includes a making-of featurette (in Italian only) and the Italian trailer.
 Image quality is excellent and the best of all standard def options with a rich, colorful anamorphic transfer that makes mincemeat of the sorry-looking English theatrical prints.
 The same video transfer is available in several other countries as well, including France (as Le sang des innocents, with the French, Italian, and English tracks but no English subs), Holland, and the UK from Arrow (English version only); the latter also includes the featurette (with English subtitles) as well as a bonus disc of Dario Argento: An Eye for Horror.
 This commendable one-hour documentary features interviews with many of the principals from Argento’s films, including an intimidating Daria Nicolodi and some controversial thoughts from Asia Argento about her father’s cinematic abuses directed at her throughout their collaborations.
 Only those completely unable to access either the Italian or British discs will find any reason to seek out the U.S. disc from Artisan, which is the worst possible way to make this film’s acquaintance.
 Painfully pan and scanned with a shoddy, muddy transfer, this painful joke of a release is one of the low points of DVD Euro horror; even the 5.1 track sounds more like a flimsy, lexiconed version of a 2.0 track than the dynamic mix found on the European releases.
 Even more perplexing, Artisan’s early VHS screeners and even the theatrical trailer on the DVD are letterboxed!
 At least the DVD is uncut, as opposed to the abortive R-rated VHS release, but it should still be avoided if at all possible; the tacky cover art does it no favors either.
 It isn’t quite as agonizing as the home video travesties visited upon Trauma, but that’s not for lack of trying.

-One would imagine Sleepless would be a prime title for Medusa to upgrade to Blu-Ray in Italy, but instead its first HD presentation came in late 2012 from Germany courtesy of a very attractive region-free release containing an excellent, pin-sharp 1080p transfer, by far the most impressive-looking version of the film to date (and again miles ahead of its cruddy 35mm prints).
+One would imagine Sleepless would be a prime title for Medusa to upgrade to Blu-ray in Italy, but instead its first HD presentation came in late 2012 from Austria courtesy of a very attractive region-free release containing an excellent 1080p transfer, by far the most impressive-looking version of the film to that time (and again miles ahead of its cruddy 35mm prints).
 Colors are very rich and satisfying, while the film grain looks natural and doesn't appear to have been tampered with to any significant degree.
 The DTS-HD 5.1 audio is available in both English and German (plus a two-channel German option), so the absence of the Italian track is really the only major strike against this one.
 As usual the English track sounds great, with plentiful surround effects including that show stopping train sequence.
 The making-of featurette is carried over here, but most surprising is the inclusion of an extra Argento interview running for six minutes - in English!
 He calls making thrillers "my life" and talks about his influences and reasons for staying within the genre he loves; it doesn't really go into this film specifically, but this is a nice bonus nonetheless.
 Also included are the Italian and German trailers (identical apart from the spoken languages) and a stills gallery.
-Currently this edition is imported in America by Diabolik DVD.
+Be wary as a reissued version for general retail in Germany is heavily censored.